learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 value of `garment` should become `sun hat`.

 We now have the ability to express conditional logic in our _expressions_.
+You should try writing several ternary expressions yourself in IRB to make sure you've gotten the hang of things.

+> **LEARNING TIP**: Developers learn their craft by making slight experiments
+> to given code: be sure you're adopting that habit now.

 ### Moving Beyond Boolean

 Keep in mind that the first term in a ternary statement can also be an expression that returns a Boolean value of `true` or `false`.
-It _does not_ have to be the atomic scalar `true` or `false` value.
-Instead, in the first slot it can be an expression that returns a  _calculated_ truth; truth calculated by an _expression_.
+It _does not_ have to be the exact `true` or `false` value.
+Instead, in the first slot can be an expression that returns a truth value that is calculated by an _expression_.
 We'll provide two simple examples here and go into a lot more detail in the next lesson.

 From arithmetic, recall this statement: `2 > 1` which expresses is the quantity `2` "greater than" `1`?
 Try putting this _expression_ into IRB: does IRB